 Once you have done the setup and using Gmail on Outlook or on iOS devices, you will get errors saying “Wrong password”.
 All you need to do is, create one-time Application specific password, and use it to setup your Gmail account on iOS or other mail clients you are using.

 This video will give you more details, about App specific password.

 - To get started, log in to your Google authorized application page here, and log in with your Google password.

-- On the page, look for “Generate new application-specific password” and give a name for the application you are generating password for.
-Ex: Gmail on my iPad
+- On the page, look for “Generate new application-specific password” and give a name for the application you are generating a password for.
+Ex: Email on Mac

-- Click on generate password.
+- Click on generate.
 And on the next page, you will see the new password, that you can use on your device.
 Do remember, if you refresh the page or go back, you need to generate the password again.